cobbler/cobbler/docs/installation-guide.rst

 - python3-ldap3 (or via PyPi: ldap3)

 Koan can be installed apart from Cobbler.
-Please go to `Koan RTD <https://koan.readthedocs.io/en/latest/>`_ for details.
+Please visit the `Koan documentation <https://koan.readthedocs.io/en/latest/>`_ for details.

 .. note::
    Not installing all required dependencies will lead to stacktraces in your Cobbler installation.